aws-samples/amazon-kinesis-video-streams-demos/webrtc-c/webrtc-and-directstream/README.md

 # KVS WebRTC and Direct Stream Simultaneously
 ## Overview

-Added a gstreamer app sample (`kvsWebRTCAndDirectStream.c`) to support streaming video to KVS with WebRTC SDK (for real-time use) and Stream Producer SDK (for near-realtime video ingestion), simultaneously from 1 camera source.
+Added a gstreamer app sample (`kvsWebRTCAndDirectStream.c`) to support streaming video to KVS with WebRTC SDK (for real-time use) and Stream Producer SDK (for video ingestion), simultaneously from 1 camera source.

-This sample is only tested on Raspberry Pi equipped with USB Camera.
+This sample is currently only tested on Raspberry Pi equipped with USB Camera.

 ## Prerequisites